 Ratings Prompt Flow

-When setting up your Ratings Prompt, the first step is to edit the Enjoyment Dialogue, shown in the screenshot below.
+When setting up your Ratings Prompt, the first step is to edit the Love Dialog, shown in the screenshot below.

 Notice the field that mentions “Wait at least 1 day(s) before showing the Rating Dialog” — we call this field Delay Value.
 Let’s first understand how this field affects the overall Rating Prompt flow.
 If you select the value to be zero, then the Rating Prompt flow will work as follows:

-That is, immediately after the customer responds with Yes to the Enjoyment Dialog, they are presented with the Rating Dialog.
-However, if you do not want to ask your customers to rate the app right after they say Yes to the Enjoyment Dialog, you can use a Delay Value of 1 day or greater, in which case the Rating Prompt flow will work as follows:
+That is, immediately after the customer responds with Yes to the Love Dialog, they are presented with the Rating Dialog.
+However, if you do not want to ask your customers to rate the app right after they say Yes to the Love Dialog, you can use a Delay Value of 1 day or greater, in which case the Rating Prompt flow will work as follows:

 Caveats About Using Delay Value